xrettle/WFGY/TensionUniverse/BlackHole/Q007_twin_prime_conjecture.md

 * All encodings and counterfactual worlds described here are required to respect known theorems and hard constraints in the relevant field.
 * If a later analysis finds a concrete conflict with established results, the correct procedure is to update or retire the encoding under the TU charters, not to reinterpret those results.

+### Versioning and non-mutation policy

+* This file is a versioned specification within the WFGY / Tension Universe research program.
+* Definitions and symbols in this file are frozen for this version.
+* Revisions, if needed, must be published as a new versioned file or accompanied by an explicit changelog entry and must not silently alter prior definitions.
+* All changes to encoding classes, reference libraries, weight ranges or tolerance models that affect multiple problems should be made at the charter level, not by local edits to this file.

 ### Program note

-* This page is an experimental specification within the ongoing **WFGY / Tension Universe** research program.
+* This page is an experimental specification within the ongoing **WFGY / Tension Universe** program.
 * All structures and parameter choices are provisional and may be revised in future versions, subject to the constraints above.